Dakshata-26/Coding-Questions/README.md

 • Unique Number in an Array-2 (other numbers are present thrice)
 • Update Bit

-•	Pre-processing of the image
+•	Clear Bit
-•	Feature extraction
+•	Get Bit
 •	Creating an Artificial Neural Network
 •	Training & Testing of the network
 •	Recognition